mloyd/carson/README.md

 `carson` is a simple Python interface for Tesla's unofficial JSON API and includes some utilities to work with data it generates.
-Lots of work to discover and document the API was done by Tim Dorr and dozens of contributors to his [tesla-api](https://github.com/timdorr/tesla-api) project.
+Lots of work to discover and document the API was done by Tim Dorr and dozens of contributors to his [tesla-api](https://github.com/timdorr/tesla-api) project as well as Mark Seminatore and [TeslaJS](https://github.com/mseminatore/TeslaJS).
 So, thanks to them for the head start.

 Among the goals for this project is to have an [`asyncio`](https://docs.python.org/3/library/asyncio.html) based library.
 As a result, Python 2 is not supported.
 In fact, it seems like it has been a decade since the *provisional*